Complexity and Misspecification: Static Environment

 The envelope identities show that $\mu$ and $\lambda$ operate through different channels.
-The marginal effect of $\mu$ on the worst–case value equals the entropy of the distortion, while the marginal effect of $\lambda$ equals minus the KL divergence from $q_a$.
-Thus, misspecification concerns operate by allowing the worst–case belief to move farther from the reference model, while complexity concerns operate by restricting how diffuse that belief can be.
+The marginal effect of $\mu$ on the worst–case value equals the entropy of the distortion, while the marginal effect of $\lambda$ is proportional to minus the KL divergence from $q_a$.
+Thus, misspecification allows the worst–case belief to move farther from the reference model, complexity concerns restrict how diffuse that belief can be.